 Peruvian cevicherías, or ceviche restaurants, serve appetisers in a glass.
 These appetisers contain small chunks of fish and the marinade that helped make the raw fish palatable.
 These appetisers are called leche de tigre or leche de Pantera.
 Those terms translate to “tiger’s milk” or “panther’s milk.”

-What Kind Of Fish For Ceviche?
+What Kind Of Fish To Use For Your Ceviche Recipe?

 Shop at a market that you trust, or a fishmonger that maintains a good reputation is good practice when purchasing fresh fish for ceviche.
 Fresh-caught fish should be stored on top of and underneath solid ice, not melting ice, or in a refrigerated container at the market.